L3DEVIL/VphonegagaInject/README.md

 I will explain each of the files for you

+**LoadLib.java:**

+To call toast if you load lib without mod menu

 **FloatingModMenuService.java:**

 The codes of floating mod menu.
 You don't need to change much unless you want to redesign it.
 The codes are explained in the comments (//...)

 **MainActivity.java:**

 Starts the main activity.
-It won't be used if you implement the menu in the game
+It doesn't need to be used if you implement the menu in the game

 **Sounds.java:**

-Basically the 'GTA V' sounds, have been converted to .ogg using XMedia Recode and encoded to base64.
-They are automatically decoded and stored into /data/data/(package name)/cache upon startup.
-See StaticActivity
+Basically the menu sounds, that have been converted to .ogg using XMedia Recode and encoded to base64.
+They are automatically decoded and stored into /data/data/(package name)/cache upon startup (See StaticActivity).
+Remember, we want to avoid storing files under assets as possible

 **StaticActivity.java:**